-Common symptoms associated with hoarding
+Common symptoms associated with hoarding disorder include:

-- inability to discard belongings
+- Inability to discard belongings

-- severe anxiety when faced with the need to throw away their possessions
+- Severe anxiety when faced with the need to throw away their possessions

-- difficulty with categorization and organization
+- Difficulty with categorization and organization

-- indecision about where to store items
+- Indecision about where to store items

-- shame and distress about the state of their home
+- Shame and distress about the state of their home

-- suspicion of other people touching or stealing their items
+- Suspicion of other people touching or stealing their items

-- fear of running out of items and being unprepared when they are needed
+- Fear of running out of items and being unprepared when they are needed

-- compulsions regarding their objects (such as obsessively checking the garbage for accidentally discarded items)
+- Compulsions regarding their objects (such as obsessively checking the garbage for accidentally discarded items)

-- functional impairments such as isolation, familial discord, and loss of living space.
+- Functional impairments such as isolation, familial discord, and loss of living space.

 There is no single catalyst for hoarding behaviors, but a variety of factors can play a role.
 Contrary to popular belief, hoarding does not always develop in response to material deprivation; many hoarders grew up in wealthy environments.
 Co-occurring mental health conditions are often found alongside hoarding, such as OCD and depression.

-Approximately one third of patients with OCD show hoarding behavior, and 60% of hoarders meet the diagnostic criteria for major depressive disorder.
+Approximately one third of patients with OCD show hoarding behavior and 60% of hoarders meet the diagnostic criteria for major depressive disorder.
 Weight issues additionally are thought to co-occur with hoarding, and studies show that hoarders tend to have higher than average body mass indexes.
 It is important to understand the relationship between people with hoarding disorders and the objects they feel they cannot part with.
-People with hoarding disorder have abnormally intense emotional attachments to their possessions, which act as compensation for their lack of self worth.
-Their items are often used to replace human relationships, and they may express the sentiment that objects cannot hurt them like people can.
+People with hoarding disorder have abnormally intense emotional attachments to their possessions, which act as compensation for their lack of self-worth.
+Their items are often used to replace human relationships, and they may express the sentiment that objects cannot hurt them as people can.
 Possessions provide a sense of security, reminiscent of Winnicott’s transitional objects, or Harlow’s infant monkeys finding comfort in inanimate cloth surrogate mothers.
 Over time, people with hoarding disorder will accumulate piles of clutter within their homes.
 These piles often have no organizational scheme, and the person with hoarding disorder may consider each object equally important.
 Clutter acts as a form of protection against the world, almost like a fortress.

 In addition to a sense of safety and comfort, a hoarder’s objects help preserve their history through memories associated with them.
 In other words, every possession tells a story.
 Hoarders tend to have adequate memory, but they do not trust their ability to remember.
-They have a tendency to rely on visual cues, and may feel they must keep items in sight in order to remember them.
+They have a tendency to rely on visual cues and may feel they must keep items in sight in order to remember them.
 This is especially true for people who have lost a loved one.
 Sometimes, hoarding begins by refusing to part with the departed’s belongings.
 In other cases, individuals who experience anxiety at the thought of their own death begin hoarding their possessions to save them for posterity.
 The idea of passing along their collection when they die offers potential for immortality (for example, Andy Warhol’s art collections as time capsule).
 Cognitive deficits also play a significant role in the development of hoarding behavior.
 People with hoarding disorder often have difficulty with information processing, sustained attention, and executive functioning, such as categorization or grouping items together.
 These deficits can contribute to hoarding in that it is difficult to sort out which objects they should keep and which they should discard.
 In order to avoid this difficulty, a person with hoarding disorder saves everything.